To the loveliest couple ever, happy 1st anniversary!

 Northern California Wedding

 We wanted to make the experience memorable and fun for our guests, but we didn’t have an enormous budget to do so.
 As such, Michelle was inspired to create as many things as possible and made the following things from start to finish: the invitations, detail cards, map of California (each with self-applied gold foiling), vow books, her own custom wedding dress designs (both Chinese and American wedding dresses), seating chart table, floral arch behind our couples table, the kissing menu, and the cake topper, among other things.
 We had a lot of fun and late nights where she’d explain her DIY visionary endeavors and we’d both just stamp, assemble, and craft together after work while binge-watching Netflix.
 One of our favorite creations was the DIY seating chart, which instead of name cards, we wrote each of our guests a personalized message to them with their table flowers (numbers) that was tucked inside the envelope holder for each guest.
+And then, we sat down and discussed the theme of the whole ceremony for which finding complementary linen and tablecloths were necessary.
+Thankfully we found the best vendors and were happy with exemplary fitted cloths for the tables that made the ceremony shine brighter with the sequin and silk combination.

 Family and Friends